istio/istio.io/content/en/docs/reference/config/analysis/ist0105/index.md

 * If you're using Kubernetes version 1.15 or above, you can run `kubectl rollout restart <my-deployment>` to trigger a new rollout.
-* Alternatively, you can modify the deployments `template` field to force a new rollout.
+* Alternatively, you can modify the deployment's `template` field to force a new rollout.
 This is often done by adding a label like `force-redeploy=<current timestamp>` to the pod definition in the template.